dwbutler/groupify/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Contributors

+See a list of contributors [here](https://github.com/dwbutler/groupify/graphs/contributors).